 Note that on Wednesday nights you do have an option to lie on the floor for a yoga nidra meditation practice (but it can also be done seated).

-Be it arthritis, replaced joints, recovery from injury or simply recovering from life’s challenges….
-In this class there is no lying on the floor, no sitting cross-legged, no kneeling or pressure on the wrists.
-This class can be a great way to transition back into regular yoga classes following injury, or become your regular practice in its own right.
+Chair Yoga can be a great way to transition back into regular yoga classes following injury, or become your regular practice in its own right.

-Monday afternoon 4.30-5.30 pm,
+Monday afternoon 4.30-5.30 pm, and

 Friday morning 9-10am.

-Cost of the classes is $10.
+Cost of the classes is $12.